Coffee from around the world roasted fresh daily. Have a browse of our accessories too, which are specially selected for our coffees.

 Acidity: Moderate Acidity

 Colombia is the South American hub of coffee, with 100% washed arabica being the country’s main export.
-Finca La Manuela offers a superb washed coffee, with light caramel flavours and an easy to drink acidity.
+Cafe Sofia offers a superb washed coffee, with light caramel flavours and an easy to drink acidity.
 With a perfect climate, soil quality and elevation, beans thrive in Colombia.
 It is often down to individual farms and the techniques practiced for certain varieties and flavours to develop.

 Colombia is known for being mountainous, which all the best coffee growing countries are.
 The high elevation slows the growing process, allowing a prolonged maturation to take place.